Cloudoki/backbone-notifications/README.md

 When instantiating Notifications there are a number of options you can configure.
 - `parentModel`: The Model that will be the parent of the notifications. **Required**
-- `url`: The URL where to get the notifications from.
+- `url`: The URL where to get the notifications from. (default - notifications)
 - `templates`: The templates for rendering the notifications view.

+#### Note:
+The URL to get the notifications from will be constructed as 'base URL/parentModel URL/parentModel id/Notifications URL' resulting in the following URL for the example presented 'http://localhost:8080/examples/notifications/accounts/1/notifications'

 ### Showing the notifications: